rkwitt/teaching/SS21/IBCC/PS/README.md

 At the time of the deadline, these links will be deactivated.
 Note that the links will be **upload** only.
 For exerises that can be solved on paper, please add your name and student number to each page, number the pages, scan them and convert the scans into **one** PDF to be uploaded (hand-written solutions are OK, as long as they are readable).
 In case, code has to be submitted, please create **one** ZIP file containing the code (detailed instructions will be available in the exercise sheets).

 Once the deadline has passed, I will provide a short video explaining one possible solution to each exercise.
+There will be **100** achievable points total.
+A positive grade starts at >50.

 ## Exercise sheets